 All week-long Alternative Breaks experiences are available for academic credit.
-Our course, UGS 2929 - "Community Immersion," is available for variable credit, meaning students can enroll in 1, 1.5, 2, 2.5, or 3 credits.
+Our course, BENN 2929 - "Community Immersion," is available for variable credit, meaning students can enroll in 1, 1.5, 2, 2.5, or 3 credits.
 All credit levels will bear the University of Utah's Community-Engaged Learning (CEL) designation, and the 3-credit option will also bear the Diversity (DV) designation, a general education requirement of the University.
 The workload of the course (completed online during the semester of the Alternative Break experience) will remain the same regardless of credits taken.

 Information to consider before enrolling:

-- Tuition fees: UGS 2929 is an academic course through the University of Utah, which means students will be required to pay tuition fees for however many credits they decide to enroll in (remember that only the 3-credit option bears the DV designation).
+- Tuition fees: BENN 2929 is an academic course through the University of Utah, which means students will be required to pay tuition fees for however many credits they decide to enroll in (remember that only the 3-credit option bears the DV designation).
 These tuition fees are separate from Bennion Center fees and will not count toward your trip payments.
 Students are encouraged to enroll in the number of credits that best aligns with their academic and financial interests.

 - Course requirements: There will be three reflection assignments for the course, all completed via Canvas.
 While these are the only additional requirements of the course, you will also receive grades and participation points for the other requirements of being an AB participant (completing surveys and Participant Agreements, attending pre-trip meetings and Justice Workshops, attending Reorientation, etc.).